Click to open network menu

 Runes

-Coup de Grace: More a matter of preference really, as all 3 options are acceptable.
-I prefer this one as it's the one you can make the most use of consistently, rather than rely on specific situations during the game.
+Coup de Grace: All your sources of damage will hit harder on enemy champions that are low on Health, making this rune useful for finishing off targets that you or your team have weakened preemptively.
+More a matter of preference really, as all 3 options in this row are acceptable choices.
+I prefer this one as it's the one you can make the most use of consistently, rather than rely on more specific situations during the game.

-Magical Footwear: Saving 300 gold on boots while getting an extra 10 speed is simply too good for almost every jungle champion in the current meta to pass up on.
+Magical Footwear: You will gain Slightly Magical Boots through normal gameplay, and even quicker into the game if you pull off any successful ganks or Jungle skirmishes early in the game.
+Saving 300 gold on Boots while also getting an extra 10 Movement Speed out of them is simply too good for almost every Jungle champion in the current meta to pass up on.

 Rune shards: Attack Speed, Adaptive Force and scaling Health shards are the best for making your early game clears as quick and healthy as possible.
 While they provide little scaling value, it is better to compensate for your weak early game than to minmax late game stats when it comes to these.